 This will put you on the southern end, where you can easily find parking near UCSF or the Chase Center.

 Mission Bay in San Francisco is a small district with no hotels.
 However, you will find some great places to stay that are within a mile or two.
 You will also find plenty of great options right along the K/T Light Rail line, so you can easily get to and from this area.

 Here are just a few of my favorites.

-Hyatt Place Downtown: Just a block away from the Hotel Via is the more budget-friendly Hyatt Place Downtown.
+Just a block away from the Hotel Via is the more budget-friendly Hyatt Place Downtown.
 This 3-star hotel offers clean rooms, free wifi, and easy access to Oracle Park, China Basin and Mission Bay in San Francisco.
-Check for room availability on Booking.com.

-Hotel Vitale: Closer to Market Street and near the Ferry Building, you will find the 4-star Hotel Vitale.
+Closer to Market Street and near the Ferry Building, you will find the 4-star Hotel Vitale.
 This modern hotel offers rooms with views of the water and Bay Bridge.
 Their in-house spa has rooftop soaking tubs which offer the ultimate in luxury and relaxation.
-Check for availability on Booking.com.
+Check for availability and reviews here.

-Oracle Park: The home of the SF Giants is just across the 4th Street Bridge from Mission Bay in San Francisco.
+The home of the SF Giants is just across the 4th Street Bridge from Mission Bay in San Francisco.
 Many people park in this area and then walk across the bridge to the games.
-Find out more about the SF Giants and their current schedule here.

-Potrero Hill: This district is just across I-280.
+This district is just across I-280.
 It's home to dozens of restaurants and shops.
 It's steep hills also offer some amazing views from its hilltop parks.
-Learn more about what you will see when you visit.